nutrixpos/docs/index.md

     details: On demand simple interface for displaying and finishing orders, to be used inside the kitchen
   - title: Inventory
     icon: 🗄️
-    details: Easily manage your inventory and get information about the low stock
+    details: Easily manage your inventory and stay notified about low stock
   - title: Reports
     icon: 📈
-    details: Have good observability to inventory consumption and receive alerts on low stock
+    details: Observe inventory consumptions, sales and profit per day down to the product's components level.
 ---

 <div class="grid pt-0 mt-6 py-6 px-0">